elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

 - End to end processing with only 2 command line calls to GridEngine.
 One for producing BAMs, one for producing VCF's
 - Quality control - statictics produced for each sample and summarized in a MultiQC report
 - Designed to run on high performance clusters
+- Clean data management.
+This pipeline will remove all the intermediate files, and zip up the demultiplex files once complete to save disc space on your system.
 - Custom iGenomics Riptide GBS library processing
 - Ease of use - you need to only provide the tool with paths to a sample sheet, barcode file and a reference genome